 Singapore is, yes, culturally diverse.
-The country is filled with 75% of Chinese Singaporeans, with another 15% of Malays and 7% of Indians.
+The country is filled by 75% of Chinese Singaporeans, with another 15% of Malays and 7% of Indians.
 While English is widely used in Singapore, Chinese and Malay and Tamil also play an important part in daily communication among the locals.
-Hence, there are no surprises that these ethnic communities gathered and formed enclaves in different areas in the country.
+Hence, there are no surprises that these ethnic communities gathered and formed enclaves in different areas of the country.
 The enclaves reflect their own unique culture, lifestyle, tradition, and history through their architecture, food, and shops; and it is fascinating for an outsider like me to have a glimpse (or taste) of what they have to offer!

 I didn’t visit all these enclaves in a day or on a single trip although technically it could be done.
 These areas are all well connected by the subway in this small country and everything is just a short ride away.
 However, to dive in and have an authentic taste of their unique flavors, give it half a day to walk through the shops, sit down in a cafe, taste their cuisines, and visit some of their landmarks – you may discover so much more than what the travel book says!